darrylhopkins/Foundry/README.md

 ## Organization Users
 An organization will have users that are all assigned roles and types based on what they are doing in your organization.
 The API allows you to get information about a user, or add/update users.
 ### Creating a new user
-There are five required components of any user: First Name, Last Name, Email, at least one UserType, and a Location.
+There are four required components of any user: First Name, Last Name, Email, and at least one UserType.
 ```c#
 User user = new User
 {